mamadoulaminekaba/mamadoulaminekaba.com/support.md

 ## 💡 Other Ways to Help

-- Share [sensingskill.com](https://www.sensingskill.com) with potential partners
+- Share [sensingskill.com](https://www.sensingskill.com) with educational leaders or tech incubators.
-- Introduce me to mentors or potential funders (e.g., at [Impact Hub Bamako](https://the-hub.company))
+- Connect me with mentors, sponsors, or open-source contributors.
-- Donate credits, tools, or hardware to expand development access
+- Donate tools, credits, or used hardware for development and testing.
-- Fund specific software features or community-focused modules
+- Sponsor specific features (translation API, PDF generator, offline delivery).

 ---

 ## 🙏 Thank You

-This journey is both deeply personal and globally ambitious.
-Every show of support — whether financial, intellectual, or spiritual — helps bring this vision closer to reality.
-You are part of a growing ecosystem of changemakers.
+This journey is deeply personal and globally ambitious.
+Whether you lay a brick or help place a cornerstone, your contribution moves this platform closer to empowering learners in every context.

 ---